Blubell26/giuliapacciotti.com/_posts/2026-01-18-if-you-can-handle-being-disliked.md

 Fake people hate you when you are real.
 Toxic people hate you when you set limits.
 Freeloaders hate you when you say no. Manipulators hate you when you notice what they are doing.

-I didn’t write that.
-But I’ve lived it.
+I didn’t write that but I’ve lived it.

 What nobody tells you about stepping out of the role others have assigned you is that they will not simply accept the change.
-The system you were part of — whether that’s a friendship, a family dynamic, a relationship, a workplace — was organized around your compliance.
+The system you were part of, whether that’s a friendship, a family dynamic, a relationship, a workplace, was organized around your compliance.
 When you withdraw the compliance, the system destabilizes.
 And the people whose comfort depended on your accommodation will let you know, in various ways, that they are not pleased.

 This can look like anger.
 It can look like guilt-tripping, like sudden coldness, like a campaign to convince mutual contacts that you have changed, that you are selfish now, that you used to be so much easier to be around.